JLeuze/Meteor-Slides/readme.txt

 = I just installed Meteor Slides, but the Slides menu is missing, where do I go? =

 If the Slides menu is missing, you probably have the [Members](http://wordpress.org/extend/plugins/members/ "Members plugin") plugin activated.
 Meteor Slides supports the Members plugin, so if you have them both running you can use Members to choose which roles can manage the slides or slideshow settings.
 Take a look at [this blog post](http://www.jleuze.com/using-the-members-plugin-with-meteor-slides/ "Using the Members plugin with Meteor Slides") for more info on using these plugins together.

-= Meteor Slides is awesome, what can I do to help? =

-You can help right on this page by rating the plugin or voting for its compatibility with the latest version of WordPress.
-Blog about Meteor Slides to get the word out, or [visit my blog](http://www.jleuze.com/ "JLeuze.com") to post feedback or just say hi.
-You could also [translate Meteor Slides](http://www.jleuze.com/plugins/meteor-slides/languages/ "Meteor Slides Languages") into another language or [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mail%40jleuze%2ecom&item_name=Meteor%20Slides%20Donation&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8 "Donate").

 *Please [post any questions or problems](http://wordpress.org/tags/meteor-slides?forum_id=10#postform "Post a question or problem in the forums") in the WordPress.org support forums.*